Vote by Mail Frequently Asked Questions

 Q: What does it mean to “canvass” my ballot?

 A: It is a formal process which is overseen by the county canvassing board which is composed of the supervisor of elections, a county court judge, and a county commissioner (or their substitutes or alternates as prescribed by statute).
 It is when your ballot is removed from the sealed certificate envelope and put through the ballot tabulators to count your vote.
-Volunteers of opposing parties work in pairs to do the actual work of removing the ballots from the sealed envelopes which is a two-step process to protect the identity of the voter.
-Volunteer election workers help staff to do the actual work of removing the ballots from the sealed envelopes in a two-step process to protect the identity of the voter.
+Election workers of opposing parties work in pairs to do the actual work of removing the ballots from the sealed envelopes which is a two-step process to protect the identity of the voter.
+Election workers help staff to do the actual work of removing the ballots from the sealed envelopes in a two-step process to protect the identity of the voter.
 It is a completely transparent process and is open for public observation.